What is the scheme?

 Applying for The Kennel Club subsidy

-To reward early adopters The Kennel Club is offering a £100 subsidy for all dogs that participate in the IVDD scheme for Dachshunds during 2021.Apply for a subsidy by completing an IVDD subsidy request form.
+To reward early adopters The Kennel Club is offering a £100 subsidy for all dogs that participate in the IVDD scheme for Dachshunds during 2021 and 2022.Apply for a subsidy by completing an IVDD subsidy request form.

 Owners are required to pay the full screening cost at the participating centre before applying for the subsidy.
 To receive The Kennel Club subsidy, you will need to complete the subsidy request form once your dog's radiograph has been submitted for grading by the participating centre.
 We will then be in contact with you regarding your application.